0xUb1k/0xUb1k.github.io/src/content/posts/babyheap/index.md

 Still, this very simple technique called **tcache poisoning** will prove useful several times throughout this writeup.

-But let’s exit this hypothetical scenario and focus on the real limitations we face: the binary has **no address leak** and **no buffer overflow**, we need to take control in some other way.
+But let’s exit this hypothetical scenario and focus on the real limitations we face: the binary has **no apparent address leak** and **no buffer overflow**, we need to take control in some other way.

 # The Plan
 Our actual goal is to gain **arbitrary read and write primitives within libc**.
-With these, we can leak crucial pointers like \_\_envrion, `__exit_functions` or other stuff, and eventually get to a shell.
+With these, we can leak crucial pointers like `__envrion`, `__exit_functions` or other stuff, and eventually get to a shell.
 At this point, it’s worth clarifying that I didn’t solve this challenge during the competition itself.
 Instead, I studied various writeups to deeply understand the possible solutions and their underlying mechanics.

 I’ll present **two** methods to leak a libc pointer, followed by **two** techniques to leverage that leak to achieve a shell.
 The first leak and exploit can be found in this part, the second part includes a more exotic variant.